regolith-linux/regolith-desktop-website/content/posts/status_update_08_24.md

 ## Regolith 3.2

 We're currently on beta 4 of Regolith 3.2.
 It's been a longer release cycle than hoped, as many users are wanting to run Regolith on the latest Ubuntu LTS: Noble.
 In this release, the items that come to mind that required more time than expected were the systemd init refactoring and integration of GNOME 46.
-Souyma initiated the effort to clean up and make our init code generally consistent with systemd, cleaning up some rather old ad-hoc shell script init code.
+Soumya initiated the effort to clean up and make our init code generally consistent with systemd, cleaning up some rather old ad-hoc shell script init code.
 This refactoring covers both Sway and i3 window managers.
 I expect this effort to provide a more robust and consistent start up process that in turn will allow users to more easily configure and reason about the execution of their desktop setup.

 We will require at least one more beta to clean up some issues encountered between X11 and Wayland sessions, as well as take in some great fixes provided by community members.
 But, it feels like we are almost there.